 The employer should keep proper records of all Social Security numbers and personal records of workers and notify SSNIT of change of labour force, location, status or cessation of operation.
 The employer should further, keep accurate records with regard to workers and their remunerations.
 The employer should release all such information and documents for inspection when required to do so by an accredited officer of the Trust.

 Workers in Ghana are obliged to contribute to the SSNIT Scheme during their working life in order to receive monthly pension during retirement or when incapacitated.
 Upon the demise of the contributor, his/her nominated persons will receive the survivor’s benefit in cash.

-Every worker is to ensure that he/she is registered under the scheme and issued with a membership number (Social Security number) and a smart card.
+Every worker is to ensure that he/she is registered under the scheme and issued with a membership number (Social Security number).
 Contributions paid further by employers are credited to that the unique Social Security number.

 The worker is to monitor and ensure that the employer pays right contributions on his/her behalf.
 There is the need to check contribution statements regularly to quickly ensure that discrepancies in payments are corrected.